-Recently, I shared an interesting blog debate on a theological topic dividing our denomination with a friend.
-He responded that the blogger would have no influence in the debate because he was not widely known and lacked the right degree from the right university.
+Recently, my friend and I discussed an interesting blog debate on a theological topic dividing our denomination.
+He pointed out that the original blogger would have no influence in the debate because he was not widely known and he lacked the right degree from the right university.

 It’s not just education, of course.
 Modern folks also tend to judge a speaker’s wisdom by appearance, charisma, and entertainment value.
 If a beautiful person shares an opinion, we take heed.
 If an academic weighs in, we listen.
 If the message consists of sound-bite zingers, so much the better.
 But if the not-so-beautiful, the boring, or the uneducated deliver a thought, we ignore it.

 The Apostle Paul’s opinion